 Explanation: There are 2 main reasons for this:

-- to ensure that the carer has the physical and emotional capacity to provide the level of care needed, and
+- To ensure that the carer has the physical and emotional capacity to provide the level of care needed.

 For carers under school leaving age the social worker should also check that the appropriate education authority has given permission for the young person to leave school.

 Note: Students in all states are required to remain in some form of education, training or employment until they turn 17.
 The requirement for participating in training and/or employment differs in some states.

 Note: Where there are concerns about the capacity of the carer to provide the appropriate care, regardless of their age, advice from a social worker should be sought.
 This is NOT the same as a referral to a Carer Specialised Assessment Team (CSAT) (1.1.C.55).

 Social worker assistance in determining claim (not including referrals to a CSAT)